breno-helf/DesafioSonda/README.md

     - All the occupied positions are invalid (i.e ignored)

     - All the positions outside the grid are invalid (i.e ignored)

+The additional features added were min_dist between a robot and a position and a function to print the grid.

 PS: "in" file is the default input